logicuniverse/manifesto/README.md

 ```

 _LogicIR is the universal data topology of logic essence, governed by the ZYModel—mapping high-level intent into the deterministic physical reality of any execution environment._

+> The following sections detail the core axiomatic system of LogicUniverse.
+Serving as the foundational First Principles of Tri-Axial Fractal Topology, these axioms redefine the geometric essence of computational logic.
+This framework systematically critiques the one-dimensional (1D) programming paradigm, maps existing paradigms into our coordinate system, and demonstrates the framework's explanatory power and industrial implementation value.

 ## I. The Topology of Logic: The Prime Axiom